Penalty fare: United States

-In the New York metropolitan area, tickets sold on board the Long Island Rail Road and the Metro-North Railroad, as well as on New Jersey Transit trains, carry a surcharge.
+In the New York metropolitan area, tickets sold on board the Long Island Rail Road, Metro-North Railroad, and NJ Transit trains, carry a surcharge.
 This is not described as a penalty, simply a more expensive purchase option.
 Some stations along these commuter lines do not have ticketing facilities in the waiting area, and passengers pay the standard fare when they purchase a ticket from a conductor.

 Metra offers onboard ticket sales by conductors, but will assess a $5 penalty (along with additional costs) for traveling past the travel zone of a particular ticket, and also adds a $5 charge for any passenger buying a ticket on board, who boarded at a station with a ticket vending machine or ticket agent on duty.

 Amtrak conductors can sell tickets to customers who do not have a ticket, but there is a surcharge if the train was boarded at a station that was open and able to sell tickets.

 On most local bus and rail systems, failure to purchase a ticket in advance is considered "fare evasion" which can result in a citation with a fine ranging from $100 to $500 depending on the jurisdiction.
-On systems relying on the honor system, inspectors will randomly check for passengers not purchasing tickets.
+On systems relying on the proof-of-payment honor system, inspectors will randomly check for passengers not purchasing tickets.
 Otherwise more serious penalties may apply for jumping turnstiles or otherwise evading fare collection systems.